 Don’t train your child like we train monkeys

-We can train a monkey to pick the letter A, among the three letters ABC, by rewarding it with a banana every time it picks A when we say A. And yes, you can train Your Baby to pick the correct word, by rewarding your child with a smile.
+We can train a monkey to pick the letter A, among the three letters ABC, by rewarding it with a banana every time it picks A when we say A. And yes, you can train Your Child to pick the correct word, by rewarding your child with a smile.
 But a monkey can’t understand that A is just a symbol used to form a word, which is used to describe something (say an Apple).
 And a child doesn’t understand the word Apple if the child has not touched, smelled, or eaten one.
-Yes, Your Baby might be able to point it on a flashcard, but the difference between an apple and a red rubber ball becomes only clear if the baby has played with both.
+Yes, Your Child might be able to point it on a flashcard, but the difference between an apple and a red rubber ball becomes only clear if the baby has played with both.

 What we can learn from Finland